James0937/SU22-Database-Course-Project/doc/ProjectProposal.md

-# Title: Chicago Airbnb Data Analysis
+# Chicago Airbnb Data Analysis

 ## Project Summary
 The project seeks to provide guidance and a detailed analysis of Airbnb's houses in Chicago.
 This project utilizes the Airbnb datasets to provide an overview of housing information in Chicago.
 Users can use database functionality to search for the entry of a specific house, find the closest house near them, see an overview of Chicago with its districts, or use the website to see the exact location and information of each house on a map.